Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions: Conclusion

 Through extensive experiments on simulated benchmarks and three real‐world UCI datasets, we have shown that DJGP consistently attains lower RMSE and CRPS than competing methods, including JGP with no dimension reduction, JGP with PCA or SIR as a dimension reduction method, and two‐layer deep GPs.
 The integrated dimensionality reduction in DJGP prevents overfitting in local neighborhoods and yields more reliable partition boundaries in sparse, high-dimensional spaces.

 DJGP’s ability to capture abrupt regime changes with the capability of uncertainty quantification makes it well suited for applications ranging from material science (where phase transitions occur) to econometrics and social‐science studies (where treatment effects shift across subpopulations).
-Future work will explore online extensions for streaming data, richer partitioning functions within learned subspaces, and modeling of multi‐modal discontinuities in complex engineering systems.